miseyidov25/Quote-of-the-Day/README.md

-## Quote of the Day

 # Quote of the Day official website
+This project was developed by me from scratch and moved to GitHub for public access.
+The source code was created by me as part of an educational project.

-# Make ur day alittle bit better with our motivation
+Make ur day alittle bit better with our motivation

 ## Requirements